Stuycs-K/final-project-8-chena-dangelov/WORKLOG.md

 Today I met the goals that I had set for myself yesterday.
 These goals included creating a bigger play again button and a high score setting.
 Moreover, I hoped to implement multiple difficulties soon.
 And in light of that, I added comments to every single class to help make the process easier.
 On top of that, in some of my comments, I talked about ways the program can be improved and possible alternatives to certain things that we have done.
 In addition, I also talked about errors that we have been seeing in our program.
 I hope that these comments can make the problems that we have much clearer and allow us to better make improvements.
 And last but not least, while looking through the code, I cleaned up some of the existing code.

+### 5/30/23

+Today I implemented additional difficulties (easy, medium, hard) and modified our existing code to suit this change.
+This includes modifying corresponding board sizes, adding new instance variables (private String difficulty in Minesweeper class), and modifying particular methods.
+However, as of now, as there is no real way to change between difficulties, the keys 'e' (easy) 'm' (medium) and 'h' (hard) will be used to toggle in between difficulties.
+This modification is in absolutely no way permanent and will be replaced in the future by a more user-friendly option that allows the user to more clearly change in between difficulties.